SoftwareAG/c8y-docs/content/streaming-analytics/introduction-analytics-bundle/microservice-and-applications.md

 - Smart rules are supported.

 If your tenant is subscribed to the Apama-ctrl-250mc-1g  microservice (or one of its larger variants), then the following applies:
-- Smart rules, analytic models and EPL apps are supported.
+- Analytic models, EPL apps and smart rules are supported.
 - Custom blocks written with the Analytics Builder Block SDK can be used.

 If your tenant is subscribed to the Apama-ctrl-mt-4c-16g microservice, then the following applies: